Kreditorforeningens-Driftssentral-DA/packer-development/README.md

 * Packer/Virtualbox: Building HashiCluster box (consul, vault & nomad)
 * Vagrant/Virtualbox: Testing boxes created in this repo

+NOTE:
+All applications should be ran from the root-folder of the repository (except './tests')

 ## Required software
 * HashiCorp Terraform
 * HashiCorp Packer